linzhiqiu/t2v_metrics/camerabench/README.md

 ### Script 2: Evaluation (Method-Agnostic)
 Compute metrics from the standardized files using evaluation scripts that work with any method.

-To use a different method (classical CV, other LMMs, or even human evaluators), you only need to modify the first script in each pair to output the standardized format.
-The evaluation logic remains unchanged.
+To use a different method (classical CV, other LMMs, or even human evaluators), you only need to modify/recreate the first script in each pair to output the standardized format.
+The evaluation logic in the 2nd script remains unchanged.

 ---